180D-FW-2023/Team4/README.md

 # MemoryMate
 The MemoryMate is a device that helps people who struggle with Alzheimer's, some form of dementia, and face blindness, in the elderly community.
 It has several features: face recognition, step counter, and fall detection.
 Face recognition allows the user to upload photos to add to the database, which will identify anyone the user sees.
 Step counter counts the number of steps the user has taken to track their health.
-Fall detection will trigger when the user falls to the ground.
+Fall detection will trigger when the user falls to the ground, then email close contacts with the user's current location.

 ## Code Organization
 The main repository is split into all of its major components, including product functions, GUI, and interactions with Raspberry Pi.